Books

 • US List Price $17.00

-Before he was gunned down in the Palace Chop House in Newark, New Jersey, in October 1935, Arthur Flegenheimer, alias Dutch Schultz, was generally considered New York’s number one racketeer.
-Taken to a hospital following the gangland shooting, Schultz survived for two days.
-His room was guarded around the clock, and a police stenographer was stationed at his bedside in the hope of learning who is assailant or assailants were.
-Instead, what was recorded were Dutch’s fevered fantasies, stemming from his childhood and youth, as well as his recent past.
-Taking these “last words” as a starting point, Burroughs has created in this work a fantasia on Dutch Schultz, a narrative that takes the form of a film script and explores themes including crime, addiction, and power.
+Before he was gunned down in October 1935 in the Palace Chop House in Newark, New Jersey, Arthur Flegenheimer—alias Dutch Schultz—was considered New York’s number one racketeer.
+Schultz survived for two days after the shooting, in a hospital room that was guarded around the clock.
+A police stenographer was stationed at his bedside in the hope of learning the identity of his assailant, but instead, he recorded Dutch’s fevered fantasies, images from his childhood, youth, and his life of crime.

 Tags Literary